 When a person is already experiencing a certain bad emotion, they become extremely intolerant of anything that may trigger the same emotion.
 For example, when you are so stressed, maybe because you have a lot of work to do, you may find even a little noise so irritating.

 A narcissist who has lost everything will be experiencing a lot of negative emotions including shame and anger.
 This may make them so impatient and hostile.
 If you’re dealing with such a narcissist, you should avoid criticizing them, even if it was constructive criticism.

 6. They may start feeling empathy

-This might sound contradicting to what I said in the points above but that’s because the human psychology is anything but linear.
+This might sound contradicting to what I said in the points above but that’s because human psychology is anything but linear.
 For example, when you are depressed, you might find yourself binge eating and gaining weight.
 But other times, you might lack appetite and lose weight when you are experiencing the same amount of depression.

-While narcissists are likely to have a hostile behavior when they are facing a serious life problem, they can also react in the exact opposite way when they are facing the same problem.
+While narcissists are likely to have hostile behavior when they are facing a serious life problem, they can also react in the exact opposite way when they are facing the same problem.
 If the narcissist believed that people who are not rich are stupid and incompetent and suddenly found himself in the same situation, he might develop empathy and become humble.
-After all, empathy is the ability to put oneself in other’s shoes.
-In my article: do narcissists ever feel guilty, I said that narcissists are capable of feeling guilty and empathy provided that their defense mechanism is not active at the moment.
+After all, empathy is the ability to put oneself in another’s shoes.
+In my article: Do narcissists ever feel guilty, I said that narcissists are capable of feeling guilty and have empathy provided that their defense mechanism is not active at the moment.